ventus-ag/documentation/content/products/images/image-from-snapshot.md

 To find detailed instructions about Volume creation, see the article: [VM's Snapshots](https://docs.ventuscloud.eu/products/storage/manage-snapshots/)
 {{% /notice %}}

-### Create Image of Volume
+### Create Image from Volume
-To create a Image of the Volume do the following:
+To create a Image from the Volume do the following:

 - connect to the preiviously created Virtual Machine in the current Project *dev-1*;